PostGraduate Research

 First-year MPhil students participate in the same training/progress monitoring activities as PhD students.
 See these pages.

 There are no formal training requirements after the first year of an MPhil degree.
-After the first year, MPhil students focus exclusively on finishing research and writing the dissertation. (see the graduate school's web page).
-However MPhil students should continue to complete PDRs and to attend relevant research seminars.
+After the first year, MPhil students focus exclusively on finishing research and writing the dissertation.
+However MPhil students should continue to complete Annual Progression Requirements and to attend relevant research seminars.

-A full-time MPhil student must submit the dissertation within a minimum of one year and a maximum of four years from the date of first registration.
-Longer periods are available for part-time students.
-See the graduate school website.
+A full-time MPhil student (starting from April 2015 onwards) must submit the dissertation within a minimum of one year and a maximum of two years from the date of first registration.
+See the relevant ordinance for part-time students.